niasmeadows/nf_hw2/README.md

 # nf_hw2
 nextflow homework 2
-# Trim and Assemble Paired-End FastQ
+# Assemble, QA, Genotype Paired-End FastQ

 ## Objective of this workflow (besides just for a homework assignment)
 This Nextflow workflow is designed to take paired-end reads, assemble them, and quality assess/genotype in parallel.
 The script takes paired-end reads in fastq.gz format as input and performs assembly with SPAdes to generate fasta format output files then does MLST and QUAST.